OrenCPC/guide-add-to-mobile-wallet-android/README.md

 Complete this [form](https://support.google.com/faqs/contact/pp_api_allowlist)
 with the following information:

-•Select "BIN Sponsor or Program Manager working on behalf of a financial company or card issuer
+          - Select "BIN Sponsor or Program Manager working on behalf of a financial company or card issuer

-•Enter your Bank Partner's name (not Unit)
+          - Enter your Bank Partner's name (not Unit)

-•Answer "Does the financial company or card issuer have a signed CTA agreement with Google?" with Yes
+          - Answer "Does the financial company or card issuer have a signed CTA agreement with Google?" with Yes

-•Network will be Visa
+          - Network will be Visa